turbulent/dockwrkr/README.md

-  status              Output the container status table exec                Run a command in a running container stats               Output live stats for the listed containers
+  status              Output the container status table exec                Run a command in a running container stats               Output live stats for the listed containers login               Perform docker login using credentials in dockwrkr.yml run                 Run the specified job container
 ```

 ### Configuration File